 Grab a plastic “to-go” cup and carry your drink from bar to bar throughout downtown Savannah and River Street.
 You’ll find dance clubs, pubs, bars, live music, and late night hotspots all within the historic district of Savannah.
 There are specialty tours that give you a taste of old Savannah such as a historical drinking tour or a haunted pub tour.
 You can even tour a local, haunted cemetery!

+If you want to experience Savannah nightlife, consider joining this drinking tour.
 Tour Savannah’s historical sites the way Savannahians do, with a drink in hand.
 The Historical Drinking tour takes you on a leisurely three hour stroll through the Savannah Historic District, while enjoying snacks along with some favorite Southern libations, all included in the ticket price.
 Savannah has one of the largest National Historic Landmark Districts and who better to guide you than a local resident?

 Historical Drinking Tour of Savannah

 Wondering what to do in Savannah at night?
 Visit Savannah Smiles Dueling Pianos Saloon.
 Located just steps from River Street in Savannah’s Historic District, this dueling piano bar has been delighting locals and visitors for almost 20 years.
 Savannah Smiles is an all-request show in which four piano players duel it out for the audience’s accolades.
 The bar’s claim to fame is that the audience decides what the musicians play.
 They have the ability to play everything, from jazz to rock to rap to country.
 The menu is pub-grub with standards such as chicken fingers, fries, mozzarella sticks and jalapeño poppers.
 There is a full bar which includes an extensive beer and liquor listing.

 Savannah Smiles Dueling Piano Saloon

 Address: 314 Williamson St, Savannah, GA